Black Watch (Royal Highland Regiment) of Canada

 The Black Watch (Royal Highland Regiment) of Canada is a reserve infantry regiment in 34 Canadian Brigade Group, 2nd Canadian Division, of the Canadian Army.
-The regiment is at 2067, rue Bleury (2067, Bleury Street) in Montreal, Quebec, Canada, and is currently commanded by Lieutenant-Colonel R.M.
-Unger.
+The regiment is at 2067, rue Bleury (2067, Bleury Street) in Montreal, Quebec, Canada, and is currently commanded by Lieutenant-Colonel D.M.
+Serapins.
 The regiment's armoury was designated a National Historic Site of Canada in 2008.
 They are the senior Canadian-Scottish Regiment.

 Lineage and history

 The regimental colour of The Black Watch (Royal Highland Regiment) of Canada.